 This exhibition follows the creative process from the world to the studio to the gallery.
 It explores what leads up to an artwork, what exists alongside and what happens after an artist creates their work.
-Shifting over time to highlight different artists, the first installation features the work of three of the province’s most beloved and respected artists: David Blackwood, Billy Gauthier and Mary Pratt.
-It brings together artworks and objects from collections at The Rooms, videos of the artists at work, as well as quotes and stories to shed light on their individual processes.
+It combines artworks and objects from collections at The Rooms, videos of artists and staff at work behind-the-scenes, as well as quotes and stories to shed light on individual processes.
+Shifting over time, the first installation brings together new research, objects from the vault and features the work of three of the province’s most beloved and respected artists: David Blackwood, Billy Gauthier and Mary Pratt.

 MORE ABOUT THE ARTISTS